japila-books/apache-spark-internals/docs/spark-dynamic-allocation.md

 # Dynamic Allocation of Executors

-*Dynamic Allocation (of Executors)* (aka _Elastic Scaling_) is a Spark feature that allows for adding or removing xref:executor:Executor.adoc[Spark executors] dynamically to match the workload.
+*Dynamic Allocation (of Executors)* (aka _Elastic Scaling_) is a Spark feature that allows for adding or removing executor:Executor.md[Spark executors] dynamically to match the workload.

 Unlike the "traditional" static allocation where a Spark application reserves CPU and memory resources upfront (irrespective of how much it may eventually use), in dynamic allocation you get as much as needed and no more.
 It scales the number of executors up and down based on workload, i.e. idle executors are removed, and when there are pending tasks waiting for executors to be launched on, dynamic allocation requests them.

 Dynamic allocation is enabled using <<spark.dynamicAllocation.enabled, spark.dynamicAllocation.enabled>> setting.
-When enabled, it is assumed that the xref:deploy:ExternalShuffleService.adoc[External Shuffle Service] is also used (it is not by default as controlled by xref:ROOT:configuration-properties.adoc#spark.shuffle.service.enabled[spark.shuffle.service.enabled] property).
+When enabled, it is assumed that the deploy:ExternalShuffleService.md[External Shuffle Service] is also used (it is not by default as controlled by ROOT:configuration-properties.md#spark.shuffle.service.enabled[spark.shuffle.service.enabled] property).

-link:spark-ExecutorAllocationManager.adoc[ExecutorAllocationManager] is responsible for dynamic allocation of executors.
-With <<isDynamicAllocationEnabled, dynamic allocation enabled>>, it is link:spark-SparkContext-creating-instance-internals.adoc#ExecutorAllocationManager[started when `SparkContext` is initialized].
+spark-ExecutorAllocationManager.md[ExecutorAllocationManager] is responsible for dynamic allocation of executors.
+With <<isDynamicAllocationEnabled, dynamic allocation enabled>>, it is spark-SparkContext-creating-instance-internals.md#ExecutorAllocationManager[started when `SparkContext` is initialized].

-Dynamic allocation reports the current state using link:spark-service-ExecutorAllocationManagerSource.adoc[`ExecutorAllocationManager` metric source].
+Dynamic allocation reports the current state using spark-service-ExecutorAllocationManagerSource.md[`ExecutorAllocationManager` metric source].

 Dynamic Allocation comes with the policy of scaling executors up and down as follows:

 1. *Scale Up Policy* requests new executors when there are pending tasks and increases the number of executors exponentially since executors start slow and Spark application may need slightly more.
 2. *Scale Down Policy* removes executors that have been idle for <<spark.dynamicAllocation.executorIdleTimeout, spark.dynamicAllocation.executorIdleTimeout>> seconds.

-Dynamic allocation is available for all the currently-supported link:spark-cluster.adoc[cluster managers], i.e. Spark Standalone, Hadoop YARN and Apache Mesos.
+Dynamic allocation is available for all the currently-supported spark-cluster.md[cluster managers], i.e. Spark Standalone, Hadoop YARN and Apache Mesos.

-TIP: Read about xref:deploy:ExternalShuffleService.adoc[Dynamic Allocation on Hadoop YARN].
+TIP: Read about deploy:ExternalShuffleService.md[Dynamic Allocation on Hadoop YARN].

 TIP: Review the excellent slide deck http://www.slideshare.net/databricks/dynamic-allocation-in-spark[Dynamic Allocation in Spark] from Databricks.